aditichandure/superstore-sales-analysis/README.md

 ## Requirements
 The Superset dataset used in this project was obtained from Kaggle and converted from an XSLX file to a CSV file for easier handling.
 The analysis was performed using MySQL and complemented using Tableau to create an interactive dashboard for data visualization.
+The data is publicly available through Kaggle under [https://www.kaggle.com/datasets/ishanshrivastava28/superstore-sales](url) .It comes with 9995 rows with 9994 rows of pure data and 1 row being column headers.
+It contains the data of 793 customers.

 ## Business Questions
 1. What is the yearly total sales and profit?